garrandall/popular-music-data/tracks/heartbeat-don-johnson.md

 Beating like mine

 Looking at me, it´s easy to see
-You think you know just how i feel
+You think you know just how I feel
 Well you do me wrong
 And it won´t take me long
 Before my restless heart will heal

 I´m looking for love, a love like mine
 They tell me it´s so hard to find
-Well i can feel it in the rhythms
+Well I can feel it in the rhythms
 The heartbeat in the streets

 Heartbeat